-Question Answer Marks Guidance 3(e) To what extent is age the most influential factor in determining whether an individual commits crime?
-Arguments for: 15 The 'Against' arguments may consider flaws in the 'age is important' arguments and/or consider other social factors as being more influential, e.g. gender, ethnicity and social class. according to the official crime statistics youths commit a high proportion of crime - police therefore target them which may lead to youths living up to the negative label and committing more crime (self-fulfilling prophecy); some offences committed by young people are 'status crimes' - only criminal because of their age; Matza's drift theory says that petty offending is just a normal part of growing up so it's not surprising young people commit a lot of these crimes; postmodernists talk about the thrill of committing crimes as being particularly appealing to the young - edgework, Katz and Lyng; functionalism - they see adolescence as a period of transition in which young people 'test the boundaries' thus making criminal/deviant behaviour quite likely; young people are more likely than adults to be part of criminal subcultures and gangs - in these contexts committing crime is expected and often necessary to prove your loyalty, e.g. initiation ceremonies; young people are more subject to peer pressure than older people and so may commit more crime; young people are typically more 'media technology savvy' and thus have the skills to commit cybercrimes that the older generations do not; young people typically have fewer responsibilities than older age groups and in this sense have less to lose from committing crime; if young people are not successful in school they may resist authority and turn to a delinquent lifestyle for their status instead -
+Question Answer Marks Guidance Question 3(e) To what extent is age the most influential factor in determining whether an individual commits crime?
+Arguments for: according to the official crime statistics youths commit a high proportion of crime - police therefore target them which may lead to youths living up to the negative label and committing more crime (self-fulfilling prophecy); some offences committed by young people are 'status crimes' - only criminal because of their age; Matza's drift theory says that petty offending is just a normal part of growing up so it's not surprising young people commit a lot of these crimes; postmodernists talk about the thrill of committing crimes as being particularly appealing to the young - edgework, Katz and Lyng; functionalism - they see adolescence as a period of transition in which young people 'test the boundaries' thus making criminal/deviant behaviour quite likely; young people are more likely than adults to be part of criminal subcultures and gangs - in these contexts committing crime is expected and often necessary to prove your loyalty, e.g. initiation ceremonies; young people are more subject to peer pressure than older people Marks 15 and so may commit more crime; young people are typically more 'media technology savvy' and thus have the skills to commit cybercrimes that the older generations do not; young people typically have fewer responsibilities than older age groups and in this sense have less to lose from committing crime; if young people are not successful in school,I they may resist authority and turn to a delinquent lifestyle for their status instead - Cohen (status frustration);

-Question Answer Marks Guidance 3(e) middle aged people may have opportunities to commit crime in their everyday work role, e.g. white-collar/corporate crimes; functionalists believe that as older people disengage from society there will be less opportunities for them to commit crime; the elderly do not fit Cicourel's stereotype of the typical delinquent and so are unlikely to be targeted or suspected by the police meaning they are able to get away with crime; other reasonable response.
-Arguments against: not every young person commits crime and not every elderly person is law abiding - age may be a relevant factor but it does not determine criminality; gender may be more important than age - males are under pressure to be masculine, to be the provider and to have high status - this may all lead to criminal behaviour; ethnicity may be more important then age - resistance to racism may cause some ethnic minorities to commit crime as they feel marginalised from mainstream society; social class may be more important than age - material deprivation and Merton's strain theory may better explain why some people turn to crime; age is more likely to intersect with other social factors rather than be a singular determining factor - for example, a high amount of crime is committed by young, working class males; the social context needs to be considered - in Japan, for example, elderly crime is growing and the over 65 category now commit approximately 15% of all the country's crimes due to Japan's increasing economic problems; the official crime statistics may hide the true amount of crime by age groups other than youths, e.g. Marxists believe most white-collar criminals do not get prosecuted - typically older adults; other reasonable response.
+Question Answer Marks Guidance 3(e) middle aged people may have opportunities to commit crime in their everyday work role, e.g. white-collar/corporate crimes; functionalists believe that as older people disengage from society there will be less opportunities for them to commit crime; the elderly do not fit Cicourel's stereotype of the typical delinquent and so are unlikely to be targeted or suspected by the police meaning they are able to get away with crime; any other reasonable response.
+Arguments against: not every young person commits crime and not every elderly person is law abiding - age may be a relevant factor, but it does not determine criminality; gender may be more important than age - males are under pressure to be masculine, to be the provider and to have high status - this may all lead to criminal behaviour; ethnicity may be more important than age - resistance to racism may cause some ethnic minorities to commit crime as they feel marginalised from mainstream society; social class may be more important than age - material deprivation and Merton's strain theory may better explain why some people turn to crime; age is more likely to intersect with other social factors rather than be a singular determining factor - for example, a high amount of crime is committed by young, working class males; the social context needs to be considered - in Japan, for example, elderly crime is growing and the over 65 category now commit approximately 15% of all the country's crimes due to Japan's increasing economic problems; the official crime statistics may hide the true amount of crime by age groups other than youths, e.g. Marxists believe most white-collar criminals do not get prosecuted - typically older adults; any other reasonable response.